Category Archives: news | neuigkeiten

 One of the joys of running a letterpress studio is to share the experience with others.
 At galerie p98a we regularly set up workshop sessions for a group of individuals or an entire team.
 We’ve had design teams here for a team-building exercise, for a day of reprieve from sitting in front of their screens or simply for the fun of getting their hands dirty.

-You’ll find a list of planned workshops on spiekerstuff.
+You’ll find a list of planned workshops here.
 That page links to Eventbrite, from where you can reserve a workshop and find out about the financials.

 Our workshop at Galerie P98a in Berlin has been producing posters for a while now, plus other stuff.
 In our cellar, we also keep some of my older products, like the metal house numbers I designed for Design Within Reach in San Francisco a few years ago.
-On p98a we now have a shopping cart installed that makes buying posters or house numbers painless – apart from having to pay for them, of course.
+We now have a shopping cart installed that makes buying posters or house numbers or all the other stuff painless – apart from having to pay for them, of course.
+You can also book workshops here.

 This month’s poster is, as always, 50×70cm in size (approx 20×28in), printed 2 colours on 150gsm MetaPaper Rough.
 The type is 16 cicero (approx 17 pica) HWT Artz, the one I designed for the Hamilton Wood Type Museum to cut in wood for us.